gmonteiro13/gmonteiro13/README.md

 ### Hi there, I'm Gabriel 👋

-My goal for 2022 is to work on as many projects as possible, using different techs.
+My goal for 2024 is to work on projects using Python, JavaScript and Django.
-Learning has been my passion since I started remembering stuff and I hope to keep it that way! :)
+Learning has been my passion since I started remembering stuff and I intend to keep it that way! :)

 I'm currently working on: JavaScript